Dayton Daily News Archive (MS-458)

 Abstract

-This collection consists of over 2000 cubic feet of photographs, negatives, and news clippings spanning obituary, personality, and subject files generated by the Dayton Daily News and the former Journal Herald in the twentieth century.
+This collection consists of photographs, negatives, and documents generated by the Dayton Daily News and the former Journal Herald in the twentieth century.
 The newspaper was founded by James M. Cox, a three-term Ohio governor and presidential candidate.
-The archive documents the local and regional history of Dayton and the Miami Valley in Ohio and it role on a national scale, particularly during the period 1930 to 1980.
+The archive documents the local and regional history of Dayton and the Miami Valley in Ohio and its role on a national scale, particularly during the period 1930 to 1980.
 This history serves as a rich example of American ingenuity and perseverance in the twentieth century.
 Dayton, considered the cradle of invention in the early 1900s, generated more patents than any other city in America.
 Creativity in technology, local government, literature, music, and dance are documented in the photographs.
 Dayton was the site of the invention of the airplane, the creation and implementation of the city manager form of government, and the first cash register.
 Its past includes a strong history of the women's club movement, innovative industrial development, dynamic political figures, ground-breaking aviation technology, a vital military establishment, strong progressivism, and diplomatic milestones, such as the Dayton Peace Accords.
 It was the first city to establish a conservancy district to protect the city from devastating flood waters.
 The spirit and history of Dayton's innovators and the everyday lives of its citizens are told in the photographs and stories recorded in the newspaper.

 Statement of Arrangement